Museums with secret gardens in Amsterdam

 The Embassy of the Free Mind

-Free thought is the ability to formulate one's ideas autonomously, without limits and regardless of religion, culture or age.
+Free thought is the ability to formulate ideas autonomously, without limits, regardless of religion, culture or age.
 This feeling is precisely what The Embassy of the Free Mind wants to stimulate, hosting a great variety of exhibitions and a historic library where you can browse through an incredible book collection.
 When you’ve found one that appeals, nestle down in the colourful garden filled with wildflowers.
 What better way to free your mind on a sunny day than with a good read in the fresh air?

 H'ART Museum